David Carradine: Early television and film appearances

 Upon leaving the Army, Carradine became serious about acting.
 He was advised to change his name to avoid confusion with his famous father.
-In an interview from 2005 Carradine says his father encouraged him going into acting: "The first thing I ever did outside of school, which was a production of Romeo & Juliet, he came up from Hollywood to San Francisco to see it.
+In an interview from 2005, Carradine says his father encouraged him going into acting: "The first thing I ever did outside of school, which was a production of Romeo & Juliet, he came up from Hollywood to San Francisco to see it.
 And right after he just sort of opened up to me with all this advice.
 He became very proud of me."

-In 1963, he made his television debut on an episode of Armstrong Circle Theatre, "Secret Document X256".
-Several other television roles followed, including appearances on Wagon Train, East Side/West Side, Arrest and Trial, The Virginian, Bob Hope Presents the Chrysler Theatre and The Alfred Hitchcock Hour.
-In 1964 Carradine appeared as "The Utah Kid" on The Virginian in the episode "The Intruders".
-Carradine got a contract with Universal.
+In 1963, he made his television debut on an episode of Armstrong Circle Theatre, "Secret Document X256" followed by several other television roles.
+In 1964 Carradine got a contract with Universal.
 The studio gave him his feature film debut in Taggart (1964), a Western based on a Louis L'Amour novel.
-It also cast him in Bus Riley's Back in Town (1965).

 In May 1964, Carradine joined the cast of the Broadway play The Deputy by Rolf Hochhuth, replacing Jeremy Brett.
 When the play ended he was still under contract to Universal, and resumed TV work.
 He spent a lot of time playing, in his words, "greenhorns in Westerns and villains in thrillers".
 Carradine guest-starred in The Trials of O'Brien in episodes that were cut together and released theatrically as Too Many Thieves (1967), and Coronet Blue.